marttiphpbb/phpbb-ext-calendarmono/README.md

-# phpBB Extension - marttiphpbb calendarmono
+# phpBB Extension - marttiphpbb Calendar Mono

 ## This extension is only in the stage of initial development